rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

+---

-### Alternative Signing Devices
+## Alternative Signing Devices

 While Coldcard is a robust, Bitcoin-only, [air-gapped](../appendix/airgapped-computer.md) solution, other dedicated hardware options exist for self-custody.
-Here are two recommended alternatives:
+Here are some recommended alternatives:

-- [**SeedSigner**](https://seedsigner.com): A DIY, open-source signing device built on affordable hardware like a Raspberry Pi Zero.
-SeedSigner is air-gapped, supports QR code scanning for transaction signing, and is ideal for those who prefer a fully verifiable, low-cost solution.
+- [**SeedSigner**](https://seedsigner.com): A DIY, open-source signing device built on affordable hardware (Raspberry Pi Zero).
+SeedSigner is air-gapped, supports QR code scanning for transaction signing, and is ideal for those who prefer a fully verifiable solution.
 - [**DIY Raspberry Pi Zero**](https://armantheparman.medium.com/how-to-set-up-a-raspberry-pi-zero-air-gapped-running-latest-version-of-electrum-desktop-wallet-85e59ecaddc0): For advanced users, you can create your own signing device using a Raspberry Pi Zero with open-source software.
 - [**Specter-DIY**](https://github.com/cryptoadvance/specter-diy): This approach requires technical expertise but offers complete control over the hardware and software stack.